enthought/traits/_sources/TUIUG/factory_intro.txt

 additional editor factories are specific to the wxWidgets toolkit and are defined in one of the following packages:

-- enthought.traits.ui.wx
+- traitsui.wx
-- enthought.traits.ui.wx.extra
+- traitsui.wx.extra
-- enthought.traits.ui.wx.extra.windows (specific to Microsoft Windows)
+- traitsui.wx.extra.windows (specific to Microsoft Windows)

 These editor factories are described in :ref:`extra-trait-editor-factories`.